HalfdanJ/halfdanjdk/content/work/gloria.md

 ![](work/gloria/stage.jpg)
 ![](work/gloria/blue.jpg)

-I have since 2013 been part of the visuals team by [Obscura](http://obscura.dk/) for the Gloria Stage on annual Roskilde Festival.
-Gloria Stage is the smallest venue (capacity is about 1200) on the festival, that hosts more then 100.000 guests every year.
-On our stage we get all the small, weird and surprising bands, last year we hosted more than 25 bands over 4 days.
+Since 2013 I have been part of the visuals team by [Obscura](http://obscura.dk/) for the Gloria Stage on the annual Roskilde Festival.
+Gloria Stage is the smallest venue (capacity is about 1200) at the festival, that hosts more than 100,000 guests every year.
+On our stage we get all the small, weird and surprising bands; last year we hosted more than 25 bands over 4 days.

 The stage is our annual playground for pushing the boundaries of projection mapping, and live graphics.
 We use a large custom setup consisting of several Hackintoshes connected, and a combination of openFrameworks apps and class VJ software all composed in [Millumin](http://www.millumin.com/).